 Chasing this has led Hugh across Australia and the globe, and often into the mountains.
 He has been fortunate to spend time in Yosemite, Tuolumne, and the High Sierra (Sunspot on the incredible hulk is his favourite route of all time).
 Hugh has climbed in Alaska on Denali, in the Alps of New Zealand, Kilimanjaro in Africa, the Dolomites in Italy, as well as having climbed extensively across Australia.

-When he finds himself working in the office, Hugh often says “my worst day guiding was still better than my best day officing”.
+When he finds himself working in the office, Hugh often says “my worst day guiding is still better than my best day officing”.
 His best days guiding usually involve climbing and instructing.